We have a range of items that are popular that you may be interested in

 The Clean Air Act did much to stop the worst of the London smog, but modern pollutants, although less visible, are scarcely less deadly than cholera or coal fumes.
 By some estimates, 9000 people die prematurely every year because of London's poor air quality.
 The Mayor of London plans to establish an Ultra Low Emissions Zone surrounding the centre of London by 2020, which might cut down the worst pollutants.
 But for now, as in centuries past, breathing in London remains a risky business.

-Check back next week on our Discover section to learn how we might tackle London's pollution problem into the 21st century, or visit our free exhibition The City is Ours to see what people around the world are doing to overcome the challenges of urban living.
+How are we tackling London's current pollution crisis?
+Read our article from the City of London's Air Quality Manager, or visit our free exhibition The City is Ours to see what people around the world are doing to overcome the challenges of urban living.